Epsichaos/connect-4/README.md

 Project
 ---------------

 Implementation of the game "Connect 4" in C, where players can play on a same computer (keyboard/keyboard), or on differente ones (server/client).
-An IA (alpha/ beta algorithm) is also implemented.
+An IA (alpha/beta algorithm) is also implemented.

 Play
 --------------